Material Transfer Agreements (MTAs)

-The MTA Info Sheet must be completed by the Purdue Principal Investigator (PI) in charge of the receipt or dissemination of research material and requires that the Purdue PI certify the accuracy of the information provided.
+The MTA request should be completed by the Purdue Principal Investigator (PI) in charge of the receipt or dissemination of research material.
+If an individual other than the PI submits the request, SPS Contracting will need to reach out to the PI to certify the accuracy of the information provided.
 The Purdue PI should be a faculty member or an individual with approval to serve as a principal investigator.
-SPS Contracting will be unable to process any MTAs without a completed MTA Info Sheet.
+SPS Contracting will be unable to process any MTAs without a request submitted in the PERA system.

 What is an MTA?